matheusde/website/content/pt-br/docs/concepts/workloads/controllers/pods.md

 then by default the `hostname` command inside that Pod returns `busybox-1` and the `hostname --fqdn` command returns the FQDN.

-When both `setHostnameAsFQDN: true` and the subdomain field is set in the Pod spec, the kubelet writes the Pod's FQDN into the hostname for that Pod's namespace.
-In this case, both `hostname` and `hostname --fqdn` return the Pod's FQDN.
+return the Pod's FQDN.

 The Pod's FQDN is constructed in the same manner as previously defined.